-If you employ domestic help who earn below Dh4,000 per month, you can also insure them using the EBP.
-If their monthly salary is over Dh4,000, you can opt for other health insurance provided it offers the same or better coverage than the EBP.
+If you employ any domestic help earning below Dh4,000 per month, you can also insure them using the EBP.
+If their monthly salary is over Dh4,000, they can opt for other health insurance provided it offers the same or better coverage than the EBP.

-Every year the DHA sets the premium rates which the participating in EBP insurance companies cannot exceed.
-In 2017 the rates have been set as follows:
+Every year the DHA sets the premium rates that the participating EBP insurance companies cannot exceed.

 For family members: